ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-3.md

 Remember that we passed `(0xfffe << PR_MTE_TAG_SHIFT)` to `prctl` earlier.
 This mask means "generate any tag value apart from 0".

-In a production scenario, this random generation is prefereable as it prevents attacks where someone with knowledge of the program execution predicts what the tags will be.
+In a production scenario, this random generation is preferable as it prevents attacks where someone with knowledge of the program execution predicts what the tags will be.

-However, this does mean that the output of the program is different every time and due to the probabalistic nature of MTE, some issues may not always be caught because of this.
+However, this does mean that the output of the program is different every time and due to the probabilistic nature of MTE, some issues may not always be caught because of this.

 For demo purposes we have added a `randomise_memory_tags` option in `heap.c`.
 If you set this to `false`, tag values are generated from a loop of values 1-15.